 • 30% on a pool containing only ETH

-• 30% in ETH on a CeFi platform (whose asset diversification we do not know)
+• 30% in ETH on a CeFi platform (whose asset diversification is unknown)

 • 100% ETH